MTheme/KLWP-ThemeVersion/README.md

 # KLWP Theme Version

 Welcome to the **KLWP Theme Version** repository!
-This project contains various themes for KLWP (Kustom Live Wallpaper) along with their version history and changelogs.
+This project contains the version history and changelogs for various KLWP (Kustom Live Wallpaper) themes.

-## Themes
+## Changelogs

 ### iMagine UI for KLWP